gtk-rs/gtk4-rs/book/src/gobject_properties.md

 ```

 Dealing with a `glib::Value` is quite verbose
-This is why you will only want to use the generic methods to access properties you have added to custom GObjects.
+This is why you will only want to use the generic methods for accessing properties you have added to your custom GObjects.

-Properties can also be bound to each other.
+Properties can not only be accessed via getters & setters, they can also be bound to each other.
-Let us see how would bind the properties of two `Switch` instances.
+Let us see how that would look like for two `Switch` instances.

 <span class="filename">Filename: listings/gobject_properties/3/main.rs</span>